 - Tax records from a year prior to 2012 demonstrating homestead exemption for the island property; - Copy of electric, gas, water, trash, sewage, cable or landline phone bill confirming service was provided on the Island in June 2012 or prior.
-The bill must match the name and on-island address on the IDJC Program application; - Letter from electric, gas, water, trash, sewage, cable or landline phone company confirming service was provided on the Island in June 2012 or prior, and that service was in the name and island address of the IDJC Program applicant; - Voter registration records from the period during which occupancy is claimed, submitted together with a copy of a driver's license from the period during which occupancy is claimed, and matching the name and island address on the IDJC Program application; - Copy of credit card bill or bank statement sent to island address in June 2012 or prior, matching the name and on-island address on the IDJC Program application; or - Copy of school records listing island address for 2011-2012 school year or prior years, matching the name and address on the IDJC Program application.
+The bill must match the name and on-island address on the IDJC Resettlement application; - Letter from electric, gas, water, trash, sewage, cable or landline phone company confirming service was provided on the Island in June 2012 or prior, and that service was in the name and island address of the IDJC Resettlement applicant; - Voter registration records from the period during which occupancy is claimed, submitted together with a copy of a driver's license from the period during which occupancy is claimed, and matching the name and island address on the IDJC Resettlement application; - Copy of credit card bill or bank statement sent to island address in June 2012 or prior, matching the name and on-island address on the IDJC Resettlement application; or - Copy of school records listing island address for 2011-2012 school year or prior years, matching the name and address on the IDJC Resettlement application. - Copy of birth certificate listing the island address on the document, matching the name on the IDJC Resettlement application

-In addition, occupancy records such as those listed above must be provided showing residency at the time of Isaac (August 2012) in a program-eligible parish.
+In addition, occupancy records such as those listed above must be provided showing residency at the time of Isaac (August 2012) in a program-eligible parish, i.e. one of the six parishes identified by HUD as the Most Impacted and Distressed of those impacted by Hurricane Isaac, which are Terrebonne, Lafourche, Plaquemines, St. John the Baptist, Jefferson and St. Tammany parishes.